gmcgarry/eeprog/README.md

 | 17| RA0 | D6 |
 | 18| RA1 | D7 |

-The UART pins sit in the middle of PORTB and the /MCLR pin on PORTA is input only.
-Consequently, the data bus is driven by the top nibble of PORTB and pins RA0,RA1,RA6,RA7 on PORTA.
 The nice result is that the data bus connects to the pins on the right side of the PIC.

 ~~~~
          +---v---+